ArchBang

-GreenBANG, formerly known as ArchBang Linux, is a simple lightweight rolling release Linux distribution based on a minimal Arch Linux operating system with the i3 tiling window manager, previously using the Openbox stacking window manager.
+ArchBang Linux, also briefly known as GreenBANG, is a simple lightweight rolling release Linux distribution based on a minimal Arch Linux operating system with the i3 tiling window manager, previously using the Openbox stacking window manager.
 ArchBang is especially suitable for high performance on old or low-end hardware with limited resources.
 ArchBang's aim is to provide a simple out-of-the-box Arch-based Linux distribution with a pre-configured i3 desktop suite, adhering to Arch principles.

 ArchBang has also been recommended as a fast installation method for people who have experience installing Arch Linux but want to avoid the more demanding default installation of Arch Linux when reinstalling it on another PC.

 History

 Inspired by CrunchBang Linux (which was derived from Debian), ArchBang was originally conceived and founded in a forum thread posted on the CrunchBang Forums by Willensky Aristide (a.k.a.
 Will X TrEmE).
-Aristide wanted a rolling release with the Openbox setup that Crunchbang came with.
+Aristide wanted a rolling release with the Openbox setup that CrunchBang came with.
 Arch Linux provided the light configurable rolling release system that was needed as a base for the Openbox desktop.
 With the encouragement and help of many in the CrunchBang community, and the addition of developer Pritam Dasgupta (a.k.a. sHyLoCk), the project began to take form.
 The goal was to make Arch Linux look like CrunchBang.

 As of April 16, 2012, the new project leader is Stan McLaren.

-In July 2025, McLaren announced that ArchBang would be renamed to GreenBANG due to concerns about potential legal action from Arch Linux over trademark laws.
+In July 2025, McLaren announced that ArchBang would be renamed to GreenBANG due to concerns about potential legal action from Arch Linux over trademark laws.However, the name has been since reverted to ArchBang in November 2025.